shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/sol-blog-dapp.md

 **Rent -** on Solana, you need to pay rent regularly to store data on the blockchain according to the space the data requires, The account can be made rent exempt (means you won't have to pay rent) if its balance is higher than some threshold that depends on the space it is consuming.

-## Application design decision
+# Application design decision

 As we have learned, we need an account to create our blog dapp that has a fixed size so, if we create a single account with X size and start pushing posts inside that account, eventually the account will exceeds its size limit and we won't be able to create new posts.
-If you know solidity, In solidity we create a dynamic array and push as many items to it as we want. but in Solana our accounts will be fixed in size so we have to find a solution to this problem.
+If you know Solidity, in Solidity we create a dynamic array and push as many items to it as we want, but in Solana our accounts will be fixed in size so we have to find a solution to this problem.

 - **Solution one -** What if we create an extremely large size account like in gigabytes? on Solana we need to pay rent of an account according to its size so, if our account grows in size the account rent will grow along with it.